RSilva9/UMAGifts-React-Public/README.md

 -------------------------------
 # UMA GIFTS
 E-commerce website for a family-owned business dedicated to selling corporate gifts.
+DISCLAIMER: This was my first real project and DOES NOT reflect the quality of my current code.

 ## DEVELOPMENT
 This project includes both front and back end elements.